agileurbanite/sample-iOS-WatchKit/README.md

 Note that you have `WatchKit Extension` and `WatchKit App` pair.
 The _App_ is deployed on the watch and has storyboards describing the UI.
 The _Extension_ will be executed on the phone and will handle input and changes.
 [There is a nice overview of the framework in the apple's documentation](https://developer.apple.com/library/ios/documentation/General/Conceptual/WatchKitProgrammingGuide/DesigningaWatchKitApp.html#//apple_ref/doc/uid/TP40014969-CH3-SW1).

 ### Replace the Static NativeScript.framework with the Shared NativeScript.framework
-> **NOTE:** We plan to distribute the NativeScriptEmbedded.framework in "tns-ios" in a "NativeScriptEmbedded/" folder of sort.
+> **NOTE:** We plan to distribute the shared NativeScript.framework in "tns-ios" in a "NativeScriptEmbedded/" folder of sort.

-Open the `Targets > TNSWatchKitApp > Build Phases > Link Binary With Libraryes` and remove the static _NativeScript.framework_ from there.
+Open the `Targets > TNSWatchKitApp > Build Phases > Link Binary With Libraries` and remove the static _NativeScript.framework_ from there.

 Then from the _NativeScriptEmbedded_ folder add the shared _NativeScript.framework_ to:
  - `Targets > TNSWatchKitApp > General > Embedded Binaries`
- - `Targets > TNSWatchKitApp WatchKit Extension > `
+ - `Targets > TNSWatchKitApp WatchKit Extension > Embedded Binaries`

 ### Add Metadata in the Extension
 You also have to add metadata in the Extension to support the Objective-C APIs in JavaScript.
 You need to copy the metadata build phase from the app.